yoyoengineer/yoyoengineer.github.io/_posts/2018-06-20-python-notes.markdown

 9. The String Concatenation Operator

-   The +operator can be used to concatenate two strings.
+   The + operator can be used to concatenate two strings.
 Here are some examples:

    ```python
    >>> message = "Welcome " + "to " + "Python"